Emirate of Abu Dhabi: Demographics

-The extraordinary increase in population in the Emirate of Abu Dhabi during the past half-century has made the size, structure and distribution of the population a key concern for future development.
+The extraordinary increase in population in the Emirate of Abu Dhabi during the past half-century has made the population's size, structure, and distribution a key concern for future development.

-The population of Abu Dhabi reached 1.968 million in mid-2010, with an average annual growth rate of 9.6% since 1960 - among the highest in the world.
-The total population has increased 99 times in 50 years.
-The number of citizens increased 39 times and Non-citizens 173 times in the half-century from 1960 to 2010.
-The most important reason behind the increase in the population growth of citizens is the increase in naturalization (before 1971, and later from other UAE emirates), while immigration constitutes the main factor in increasing the population overall.
+The population of Abu Dhabi reached 4,135,985 million in 2024 The total population has increased 99 times in 50 years.
+The number of citizens increased 39 times and non-citizens 173 times from 1960 to 2010.
+The most important reason for the increase in the population of citizens is the increase in naturalization (before 1971, and later from other UAE emirates), while immigration constitutes the main factor in increasing the population overall.

 The resident population of the Abu Dhabi Emirate exceeded 2 million people in 2011.
-In mid-year 2011 the estimated population in Abu Dhabi Region was 1.31 million (61.8%), Al Ain Region 0.58 million (27.6%), and Al Gharbia 0.23 million (10.6%), making the total mid-year population for the Abu Dhabi Emirate 2.12 million.
+In mid-year 2011 the estimated population in Abu Dhabi Region was 1.31 million (61.8%), Al Ain Region 0.58 million (27.6%), and Al Gharbia 0.23 million (10.6%), making the total mid-year population of the Abu Dhabi Emirate 2.12 million.

-In Abu Dhabi, fertility is higher than in most developed regions of the world, and mortality remains extremely low.
-In 2011, Crude Birth Rates and Crude Death Rates among Citizens were 15.1 births per 1,000 people and 1.4 deaths per 1,000 people respectively.
+In Abu Dhabi, fertility is higher than in most developed regions of the world, and mortality is extremely low.
+In 2011, Crude Birth Rates and Crude Death Rates among citizens were 15.1 births per 1,000 people and 1.4 deaths per 1,000 people, respectively.